meltyourface/blank/posts/Protection-from-witches-and-evil-spirits/Ritual-for-Establishing-Protective-Workspace-Barrier/index.md

 ## The Sanctum Ascendere Barrier

-Purpose: To create an elaborate protection ritual specifically aimed at shielding a workspace or business from malevolent witches and nefarious spirits.
+**Purpose**: To create an elaborate protection ritual specifically aimed at shielding a workspace or business from malevolent witches and nefarious spirits.

 Materials Required: